cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 To write good notebooks, we need to:

 - Organize them logically so that the stakeholders can follow the analysis.
-- Spell out critical assumptions and decisions so stakeholders can validate them (or change them).
 - Make the code easy to understand, easy to change (flexible), and hard to break (resilient), so we can modify it confidently as we review the results with the stakeholders.
+- Spell out critical assumptions and decisions so stakeholders can validate them (or challenge them).
+- Clearly document the limitations of the analysis so stakeholders can decide if they are acceptable or not.

 ## Running the examples